opengeospatial/ogcapi-common/README.md

-# OGC API - Common Specifications
+# OGC API - Common

 The [OGC API](https://ogcapi.ogc.org) family of Standards is organized by resource type.
 The Standards are developed by the [Open Geospatial Consortium](http://ogc.org).
 Each resource has an associated API standard.
 These resource-specific API standards are built using shared API modules.
 The OGC API-Common suite of standards provides the standards which define these modules.
 This GitHub repository supports the development and maintenance of the API-Common suite of standards.